semodi/neuralxc/README.md

 The new version of NeuralXC only implements the neural network architecture along with routines to **train** and test functionals.
 As neural networks are trained self-consistently, an electronic structure code to drive these calculations is needed.
 For this purpose, we have developed [Libnxc](https://github.com/semodi/libnxc), which allows for easy interfacing with electronic structure codes such as SIESTA and CP2K.
-Its python version, pylibnxc is installed automatically by `sh install.sh` and works with PySCF out-of-the-box.
+Its python version, pylibnxc is installed automatically together with this package and works with PySCF out-of-the-box.

 ### How-to